gvwilson/fiction/iffy/index.md

 Wales repeated wearily,
 he had no idea how the G-80 had been compromised or how it had infected the sentries.
-He had just been guessing when he said it was some sort of machine hypnosis.
 No,
 he wouldn't show them what else he had in his third toolbox—not yet.
 And yes,